- Site Analysis

 Health and Safety

-The construction sector is one of the largest employers in New Zealand, but it also has a significant proportion of workplace-related accidents.
+The construction sector is one of the largest employers in Aotearoa New Zealand – it also has a significant proportion of workplace-related illnesses and accidents.

 The majority of injuries in the construction sector occur from falls or falling objects, or while using power tools.
 Hearing loss is common.
 Hazardous materials such as lead paint, wood and cement dust and solvents can be responsible for respiratory and other health-related problems.

-Most work-related deaths in in the building industry are the result of exposure to asbestos.
+Most work-related deaths in the building industry are the result of past exposure to asbestos.
+WorkSafe says that an estimated 220 New Zealanders die from asbestos-related disease each year.

 Good workplace housekeeping practices include: